charwick/helipad/README.md

 ## How to use

-You can install Helipad using Pip.
+You can install Helipad using either Pip or Conda, depending on your preferred package manager.

 	pip install helipad

+	conda install -c charwick helipad

 Once installed, getting started with a model is very simple.